kin-labs/rewards-engine/improvement-proposals/Valid KRE Transaction Guidelines 2.0.md

 (b) another User, for example a specific content creator (and the payment Transaction by the User of the Subscription will be treated as a P2P Transaction).

 9.2.
-The day on which payment of the Subscription by the User occurs will be counted Daily Active Spender, but any passive payments made by the User during period of the Subscription will not be counted.
+The day on which payment of the Subscription by the User occurs will be counted as a Daily Active Spender, but any passive payments made by the User during period of the Subscription will not be counted.

+[**Asparagusm** comment:  This is from 1.0 however I do not think it's right.
+Please confirm and let's clarify this sentence.]

 9.3.
 The entering into a Subscription by a User must be clear and explicit to the User and it must contain the following:

-(a) How much KIN will be charged in total for the period of the Subscription;
+(a) How much KIN will be charged in total for the length of the Subscription period;

-(b) The period of the Subscription;
+(b) The length of the Subscription period;

 (c\) What the User is to receive as a subscriber;